OpenConext/Monitor-bundle/README.md

 registered health checkers.
 If everything was OK, just return the report that was passed to the method.

 ### Register the checker
-To actually include the home made checker simply tag it as being a
+To actually include the home made checker simply tag it with 'surfnet.monitor.health_check'

 Example service definition in `services.yml`